 “As I am a Christian, I know where my strength comes from.
 I found myself positive in knowing that ‘there may be a higher plan’.
 I also tried to equip myself with as much knowledge as possible.

 “The fact that I was in the best earthly hands possible - those of Professor Apffelstaedt and Professor Graewe - brought me much peace of mind.”

-Linda says that the two weeks following the 10-hour mastectomy and reconstruction operation remain a blur, the pain numbed by painkillers.
+Linda says that the two weeks following the 10-hour mastectomy and breast reconstruction operation remain a blur, the pain numbed by painkillers.
 However, the cancer had not only affected her physically, it had taken an emotional toll too - and not only on her, but on her family and friends too.

 Cancer doesn’t only affect the patient

 “My husband, Otto was with me every step of the way and we broke the news together.
 Professor Apffelstaedt had drawn pictures, and we shared these with our kids who seem to understand it easier.
 This was very helpful when it came to sharing it with our family and friends.
 Everyone has been amazingly supportive.”

 Linda adds that at first her then 19-year-old daughter went into denial, but has slowly come to terms with the situations, and realises that she has to take extra care and pay close attention to her own body.

 “My husband went into ‘auto’ mode when I was diagnosed.
 Shocked by the news, he internalised it and became very focussed.
 As we are also business partners, he had a lot to carry on his shoulders and I believe the busyness of business kept him ‘sane’.

 “Physically he took on everything he possibly could, but I think that emotionally he battled to stay in the present.
 Slowly but surely he is coming to understand that he may not have recognised the emotional trauma around my diagnosis.